WEEK 92 FOR THE HOSTAGES IN GAZA

 Page 7

-Równe, 1929: Top center, Grisza and three other boys wearing the special hat of the Oświata School.
+Równe, 1929: Top center, Grisza and three other boys wearing the special hat of the private, all-Jewish Oświata (Polish for Education) gimnazjum Polska-Żydowska from which he would graduate in 1932-33.

 Page 8